 - Seeing AI.
 A more recently released app, Seeing AI also utilizes a sight-impaired person’s phone, allowing for identification of a person to whom the camera is directed, including recognition of the person’s facial expressions to pick up on feelings and mood.
 It also can scan barcodes to identify items (with an audible alert as soon as the camera is near to a barcode), verify denominations of currency, and a wide variety of other functions, even without an Internet connection.

 - RoboCane.
 This is certainly no ordinary white cane!
 Designed with a computer, microphone and 3-D camera, RoboCane can identify obstacles and provide voice prompts to let a user know what’s ahead.
 It can also guide its user through usage of a motor-driven roller tip once floor plans of a planned route are loaded into its computer, and can also take verbal commands from the user and provide audio feedback through a wireless earpiece.

-JFS Care, expert providers of home care Los Angeles senior services, can help improve total wellbeing for those with vision loss through safe, trusted transportation and accompaniment to outings, assistance with household chores and personal care tasks, and much more.
+JFS Care, provider of home care in Santa Monica and the surrounding areas, can help improve total wellbeing for those with vision loss through safe, trusted transportation and accompaniment to outings, assistance with household chores and personal care tasks, and much more.
 Contact us today at (213) 383-2273 for a free in-home consultation to find out more!
 Click here to view our full service area.